The Big Wu: History

-The Big Wu was founded in 1992 at St. Olaf College by students Chris Castino (guitar), Terry VanDeWalker (vocals), and Jason Fladager (guitar).
-Andrew Eklund (bass; now owns Ciceron, Inc.), Nathan Eklund (Keyboards; now with Kubla Khan), Chip House (drums, now a VP with ExactTarget) made up the rest of the regular lineup.
+The Big Wu was founded in 1992 at St. Olaf College by students Chris Castino (guitar, vocals), Terry VanDeWalker (drums, vocals), and Jason Fladager (guitar, vocals).
+Andrew Eklund (bass), Nathan Eklund (Keyboards; formerly with Kubla Khan, Virginia Circle, and The Stretch), and drummer Chip House made up the rest of the regular lineup.
 Julie Crumrine (vocals) and Julie Niksitch (vocals) made frequent appearances.

-The band played their first gig on February 14, 1992 in the Lion's Pause in the basement of the old Ytterboe Hall at St. Olaf College in Northfield, Minnesota.
-Every song played was a cover by the Grateful Dead, Bob Dylan, or the Allman Brothers.
+The band played their first gig on February 14, 1992 in the Lion's Pause in the basement of the old Ytterboe Hall at St. Olaf College in Northfield, Minnesota, playing an assortment of rock music cover material.
+Castino was the bassist for this and several following performances until he switched to guitar in the fall of 1992.
+Andrew Eklund was inserted as the band's new bassist.
 The Big Wu continued to play every three weeks or so in town above the Reub-n-Stein, the most popular local bar at the time.
-Big Wu shows quickly became one of the biggest events on campus, and posters littered the cafeteria walls at both Carleton and St. Olaf.
+Big Wu shows quickly became one of the biggest events on campus, and posters widely covered the cafeteria walls at both Carleton and St. Olaf, and throughout Northfield.
+The band left Northfield in 1995 and established a homebase in the Twin Cities.

-On September 11, 1995, the Big Wu played for the first time at the Terminal Bar on Hennepin Avenue in Northeast Minneapolis.
+Before writing their own material, The Big Wu incorporated many songs from The Grateful Dead repertoire into their live performances, as well as songs from other classic rock artists like The Allman Brothers, Bob Dylan, and Phish.
+After the death of Jerry Garcia in August of 1995, The Big Wu played a well-attended tribute performance for Garcia and gained the respect of the Twin Cities Deadhead community.
+On September 11, 1995, the Big Wu headlined at the Terminal Bar on Hennepin Avenue in Northeast Minneapolis for the first time.
 This gig started a run of shows that lasted from the end of 1995 into most of 1996.
 A little over a month later on October 28, 1995, they debuted their first original song "Silcanturnitova".
-Over the next four years an onslaught of new songs were written including "Bloodhound", "Red Sky", "Precious Hands", "Kangaroo", and "Puerto Rico."
+Over the next four years a barrage of new songs was written including "Bloodhound", "Red Sky", "Precious Hands", "Kangaroo", and "Puerto Rico."
 It was also at the Terminal Bar where the lineup was solidified, with Chip House, Andrew Eklund, and Nathan Eklund all leaving the band to pursue professional careers.
 At the time the Big Wu was looking for a keyboardist and bass guitar player.
-Andy Miller, also a St. Olaf College graduate, got the job playing bass, and several months later, Al Oikari sat in on keys and eventually became a member of the band.
+Andy Miller, also a St. Olaf College graduate, got the job playing bass, and several months later, Al Oikari (Paul Metsa, Cats Under the Stars) sat in on keys and eventually became a member of the band.